Basic Usage

 You may find it useful while learning to export assets into JSON through the .SerializeJSON()

 method or through UAssetGUI, as the JSON format very closely mirrors the way that assets are laid out in UAssetAPI.
-You can also find some more examples for UAssettAPI syntax and usage under the More Examples page, and even more examples in the unit tests.
+You can also find some more examples for UAssetAPI syntax and usage under the More Examples page, and even more examples in the unit tests.